-Amazon Rainforest Lost 65 Percent More Trees In The Drought Following El Nino, Shows 3D View From NASA
+El Niño Destroyed 65 Percent More Trees In The Amazon Rainforest, Or An Area The Size Of Wisconsin: NASA

 — SpaceFlight News (@thespaceflight) June 18, 2018

-Just like the cold phase of the ENSO, dubbed La Niña, El Niño represent a “deviation from normal surface temperatures and can have large-scale impacts not only on ocean processes, but also on global weather and climate,” notes the National Ocean Service.
+Just like the cold phase of the ENSO, dubbed La Niña, El Niño represents a “deviation from normal surface temperatures and can have large-scale impacts not only on ocean processes but also on global weather and climate,” notes the National Ocean Service.

-In the case of the Amazon Rainforest, El Niño has been linked to a delay in the rainy season and an extended drought period.
+In the case of the Amazon rainforest, El Niño has been linked to a delay in the rainy season and an extended drought period.
 This puts the trees at risk because their towering canopies, which can grow up to 20 stories high, depend on rainfall to get the water they need in order to survive.

 LiDAR measurements from 2013 and 2014, taken before El Niño hit, revealed a loss of 1.8 percent of the canopy in the studied area — two 30-mile swaths of forest in the vicinity of Santarém city in the Brazilian state of Pará.
-That’s the equivalent of more than 38,000 square miles on the scale of the entire Amazon Rainforest — an area the size of Kentucky, NASA points out.
+That’s the equivalent of more than 38,000 square miles on the scale of the entire Amazon rainforest — an area the size of Kentucky, NASA points out.

 But subsequent measurements during the El Niño drought period, from 2014 to 2016, indicated that tree and branch mortality had gone up by 65 percent, spreading on a 65,000-square-mile area the size of Wisconsin.